-Under the Administrative Arrangements Order in force for the period ended 30 June 2022 the Department of Industry, Tourism and Trade had the principal responsibility for the general administration of the CILSLB Act.
+Under the Administrative Arrangements Order in force for the period ended 30 June 2024 the Department of Industry, Tourism and Trade had the principal responsibility for the general administration of the CILSLB Act.
 However, in accordance with the CILSLB Act, the Board holds the specific responsibility for the day-to-day management of the Scheme and for providing advice and making recommendations to the Minister about the operation of the legislation.

 Key management personnel of NT Build are those persons having authority and responsibility for planning, directing and controlling the activities of NT Build.
-These include the Minister for Mining and Industry, The Hon Nicole Manison MLA, the Registrar, Mr Theo Tsikouris, Ms Belinda Peacocke (as Acting Registrar from 3 May 2022) and the NT Build Board as listed below.
+These include the Minster for Mining and Industry, The Hon Nicole Manison MLA, the Minister for Industry, Tourism and Trade, The Hon Eva Lawler MLA, the Registrar, Mr Jim Laouris, and the NT Build Board as listed below.

-The names of the members of the Board who held office during the year are Mr Michael Martin OAM, Mr Dick Guit OAM, Mr David Malone, Mr Michael Milatos, Ms Rosemary Campbell, Ms Sarah Rummery and Mr David Hayes.
+The names of the members of the Board who held office during the year are Mr Michael Martin OAM, Mr Dick Guit OAM, Mr David Malone (resigned 2 May 2024), Mr Michael Milatos, Ms Rosemary Campbell, Mr David Hayes, Ms Kelly Ralston (appointed 26 February 2024) and Ms Andrea Moriarty (appointed 6 June 2024).

-The details below exclude the salaries and other benefits of the Minister for Mining and Industry as the Minister's remunerations and allowances are payable by the Department of the Legislative Assembly and consequently disclosed within the Treasurer's Annual Financial Statements.
+The details below exclude the salaries and other benefits of the Minister for Mining and Industry and the Minister for Industry, Tourism and Trade as the Minister's remunerations and allowances are payable by the Department of the Legislative Assembly and consequently disclosed within the Treasurer's Annual Financial Statements.

-The details below also exclude the salaries and other benefits of a Board Member who is an employee of the Department of Treasury and Finance as their remunerations and allowances are payable by the Department of Treasury and Finance and consequently disclosed within the Department of Treasury and Finance Annual Financial Statements.
+The details below also exclude the salaries and other benefits of a Board Member who is an employee of the Department of Industry, Tourism and Trade as their remunerations and allowances are payable by the Department of Industry, Tourism and Trade and consequently disclosed within the Department of Industry, Tourism and Trade Annual Financial Statements.